Skip to content

 Definition: The physiological and psychological state of being awake, alert, and activated; the intensity dimension of emotion.

-Etymology: From Old French arouser, meaning "to stir up" or "to awaken"
+Etymology: From Old French arouser, meaning "to stir up" or "to awaken."

 Wikipedia: Arousal

-Quote: "Arousal determines how energized we feel about our emotional experience." — Lisa Feldman Barrett
+"Arousal determines how energized we feel about our emotional experience." — Lisa Feldman Barrett

 Emotional Intensity

-Etymology: From Latin intensus, meaning "stretched" or "strained"
+Etymology: From Latin intensus, meaning "stretched" or "strained."

-Quote: "The intensity of emotion often matters more than the emotion itself." — Daniel Goleman
+"The intensity of emotion often matters more than the emotion itself." — Daniel Goleman

 Intensity